Buddhist Culture Museum

 Buddhist Culture Museum in Da Nang is the first Buddhist museum in Vietnam.
 The museum has been opened since January 2016.
-It has the area of 700m2 of Quan The Am Pagoda, at Ngu Hanh Son District, Da Nang City.
-The museum displays hundreds of ancient relics which are relative with the Buddhism.
-This becomes a tourist attraction in Da Nang Vietnam.
+It has the area of 700m2 of Quan The Am Pagoda, at Ngu Hanh Son District, Da Nang City, located in the area of the Marble Mountains.
+The museum displays hundreds of ancient relics that are relative to Buddhism.
+This becomes a tourist attraction in Da Nang, Vietnam.

-What to see at Buddhist culture museum in Da Nang
+What to see at the Buddhist culture museum in Da Nang:

 One of the unique artifacts that can not be ignored in the collection is displayed here, that is the Quan Yin Bodhisattva Avalokitesvara (Lady Buddha Statue) riding a carp with the dragon head.
 This statue was accidentally dug and gave to the temple a few years ago.
 The statue is nearly 50cm high, weighing about 7kg, made of brass in the late nineteenth century.